magicmonkey/lifxjs/README.md

 The library is made up of network packets, observed by tcpdump'ing the traffic from the official iPhone app.

+My observations of the network protocol are documented in [this doc](Protocol.md).
 Hopefully LIFXLabs will release an official spec for the network protocol which will make this a lot easier, or even not needed.